Hjorthmedh/RGCmorphology/ms/intro.md

 RGCs varies considerably across the retina [@Wassle2004-lt].
-Neurons in the center are more densely packed than those in the periphery and as a consequence have a smaller dendritic area than peripheral neurons of the same type [@Bleckert2014-hg]. **1974 paper here: For example, in cat, beta cells are on average smaller than alpha cells, however, a peripheral beta cell might be larger than a central alpha cell [Wassle1981]**.
+Neurons in the center are more densely packed than those in the periphery and as a consequence have a smaller dendritic area than peripheral neurons of the same type [@Bleckert2014-hg].
+Even though at a given eccentricity cat beta RGCs are smaller than alpha RGCs, a peripheral beta RGC might be confused for an alpha RGC from central retina [@Boycott1974-aa].
 Mouse has a shallower density gradient than cat [@Jeon1998-df], but one possibility to explore would be to scale the area with eccentricity, however we did not have the location for the individual RGCs.